 The Contractor shall contact each participating MCP at least six (6) months in advance of the onsite review and work with the Agency and each MCP to select a date (or dates if necessary) for the onsite review.

-The Contractor shall annually review and update MCP report cards, as defined by the Agency.
+The Contractor shall annually review and update MCP score cards, as defined by the Agency.

+In collaboration with the Agency, the Contractor shall develop a MCP score card and report to the Agency the MCP’s performance compared to State-established benchmarks or performance standards.
+The purpose of the scorecard is to allow new members to easily compare health plans across quality domains when selecting a health plan during the enrollment process.

 The Contractor shall conduct a review that follows the standards contained in 42 C.F.R 438, Subparts D and E. The scope of the standards are: